Best Auto Repair, Upland

 Saturday - Sunday Closed

-As the pace of technology quickened, the procedures required to perform a traditional tune-up changed dramatically.
-Highly sophisticated ignition and fuel systems are now the norm, using one or more onboard computers to control critical engine and transmission management functions.
+With the swift advancement of technology, the methods involved in conducting a traditional tune-up have undergone a considerable evolution.
+Sophisticated ignition and fuel systems have become standard, integrating one or more onboard computers to regulate critical engine and transmission functions.

-To help ensure good performance, fuel economy and emissions, the Car Care Council also recommends that motorists take the time necessary to become familiar with their vehicle.
-Study the owner's manual to become thoroughly acquainted with the operation of all systems.
-Pay special attention to the indicator lights and instruments.
+To ensure peak performance, fuel efficiency, and reduced emissions, the Car Care Council recommends that drivers invest time in familiarizing themselves with their vehicles.
+Study the owner's manual meticulously to grasp the operation of all systems, paying special attention to indicator lights and instruments.

 Getting Your Vehicle Ready for Winter